Cosmology of Single Species Hidden Dark Matter: Background evolution and similarities between different cases

 \section{Background evolution and similarities between different cases}

-In this section, we present the background evolution of the hidden dark matter scenario.
+In this section, we present the background evolution of the HiDM scenario.
 Properties of different cases are summarized in Table \ref{tab:different-cases}.
 At the end of this section, we estimate an observational constraint on HiDM from BBN.